 Arranging for surgery outside the NHS

-You will be asked to sign an agreement form before having your breast reduction procedure.
+When having private treatment, you will be asked to sign an agreement form before having your breast reduction operation.
 Make sure you understand and are happy with the agreement before you sign.

 The agreement should include details of cost.
 Make sure you understand what this covers, especially in terms of aftercare and any revision surgery (surgery to treat any complications or problems) that may be needed.
 There may also be financial penalties if you decide to cancel the agreement.

 The provider of your procedure, a private clinic or hospital, will keep a record of your treatment that may contain before and after photographs of you.
 Think about whether you would mind the provider showing these to other potential patients.
 The provider should ask for your consent before showing any part of your records to other patients.